 I think the key to a good chopped salad is that the veggies are chopped.
 Sounds like a given, but I’ve ordered chopped salad at many a restaurant and had to go in there with my knife to be able to respectfully eat some of the pieces.
 I like to have a bit of everything in each bite.
 Don’t you?

 Next to that, the other thing that differentiates one chopped salad from the next is the dressing.
-Sometimes, I’ll whisk up a super simple dressing for my chopped salad, like the one in this shaved asparagus salad.
+Sometimes, I’ll whisk up a super simple dressing for my chopped salad, and often I’ll make this vegan caesar when I’m trying to consume less oil.
 When I have a few extra minutes though, I will always opt for this dressing.
 It doesn’t really take much time, and even though it’s super healthy, it feels a bit indulgent.
-This dressing is incredibly creamy, yet it’s hard to believe the ingredient list is so clean.
+This dressing is incredibly creamy, yet it’s hard to believe the ingredient list is so clean and free from dairy.

 Another thing I like about this dressing is that the cannellini beans do more than just thicken it up.
 Cannellini beans are high in fiber which is vital to the prevention of diabetes, and coronary heart disease.
 Additionally, the antioxidants in cannellini beans play a role in protecting skin from sun damage, and in decreasing the risk for heart disease and cancer.
 Bonus: adding beans + hemp seeds to the dressing also increases the protein content of the salad.
 When you add those benefits to the plethora of goodness in all of the veggies you’ve chopped into this salad, you can see why I call this the Ultimate Chopped Salad.
 Bennies galore!